rmpestano/cdi-crud/README.md

 Simple CDI crud and real pagination using generic dao and (micro ;))Service pattern.

 A refactored version of https://github.com/rmpestano/cdi-generic-dao, created this new repo cause that one is referenced in the post: http://rpestano.wordpress.com/2013/07/15/cdi-generic-dao/.
-This project is also referenced [in this post](http://rpestano.wordpress.com/2014/11/04/cdi-crud-multi-tenancy/) and [this one](http://rpestano.wordpress.com/2014/11/08/arquillian-cucumber-dbunit/).
+This project is also referenced [in this post](http://rpestano.wordpress.com/2014/11/04/cdi-crud-multi-tenancy/), [this one](http://rpestano.wordpress.com/2014/11/08/arquillian-cucumber-dbunit/) and [this one](http://rpestano.wordpress.com/2014/12/21/some-words-on-javaee-rest-and-swagger/).

 ### How run it: